FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/README.md

 dotnet run --project src/Aog.UI.Avalonia/Aog.UI.Avalonia.csproj
 ```

-The bootstrap window displays the current operating system description to confirm cross-platform execution.
+The shell displays the current operating system description and exposes a connection settings panel for configuring AgIO.
 Dependency injection wires the application, main window, and view-model using `Microsoft.Extensions.Hosting`.

+### Connection settings panel

+- Choose the AGiO endpoint URI, backend target, and GPS source policy from the shell.
+- Settings are persisted to `%AppData%/AgOpenGPS/Nexus/connection-settings.json` on Windows and `$XDG_CONFIG_HOME/AgOpenGPS/Nexus/connection-settings.json` (or `~/.config/AgOpenGPS/Nexus/connection-settings.json`) on Linux.
+- The **Save settings** button activates when changes are detected and the endpoint field is populated.

 ## Testing